Microsoft® SQL Server™ server management comprises a wide variety of administration tasks, including:

 - Reconfiguring network connectivity.

-- Configuring standby servers.
+- Configuring standby and failover servers.

 - Setting server configuration options.